Long Museum

 The Long Museum (龙美术馆 (Dragon Art Museum)) is a private art museum in Shanghai, China, founded by Liu Yiqian and his wife Wang Wei.
 The museum has two locations in Shanghai: the Long Museum Pudong and Long Museum West Bund.

-In 2016, a third location was opened in Chongqing and a Wuhan branch is scheduled for 2018.
+In 2016, a third location was opened in Chongqing and a Wuhan branch was scheduled for 2018.

 History

 The Long Museum Pudong was officially opened to the public on December 18, 2012.
 The Long Museum West Bund opened on March 28, 2014, and was China's largest private museum at the time of its opening.
 It is the second of Chinese billionaire collectors Liu Yiqian and Wang Wei's.
 The architecture was designed by Liu Yichun of Atelier Deshaus.